Muscat

-Muscat (/ˈmʌskæt, ˈmʌskət/ MUSK-at-,_--ət, /USalsoˈmʌskɑːt/ --aht; مَسْقَط, /ar/) is the capital and most populous city in Oman.
+Muscat (/ˈmʌskæt, ˈmʌskət/ MUSK-at-,_--ət, /USalsoˈmʌskɑːt/ --aht; مَسْقَط, /ar/) is the capital and most populous city of Oman.
 It is the seat of the Governorate of Muscat.
 According to the National Centre for Statistics and Information (NCSI), the population of the Muscat Governorate in 2022 was 1.72 million.
-The metropolitan area includes six provinces, called wilayat, and spans approximately 3500 km2.
+The metropolitan area includes six provinces, called wilayat, and spans approximately 6500 km2.
+The Hajar Mountains dominate the view from Muscat.
+The city lies on the Gulf of Oman, near the strategically important Strait of Hormuz.
+Low-lying white buildings are a typical feature of its architecture.
+The city's port district of Muttrah, with its corniche and harbour, are at the north-eastern edge of the city.
+Muscat's economy is dominated by trade, petroleum, liquified natural gas and porting.

 Known since the early 1st century CE as a leading port for trade between the west and the east, Muscat was ruled successively by various indigenous tribes, as well as by foreign powers such as the Persians, the Portuguese Empire and the Ottoman Empire.
 In the 18th century, Muscat was a regional military power: its influence extended as far as East Africa and Zanzibar.
 As an important port town in the Gulf of Oman, Muscat attracted foreign traders and settlers such as the Persians, the Balochs and the Sindhis.
 Beginning in 1970, after the accession of Qaboos bin Said as the Sultan of Oman, Muscat experienced rapid infrastructural development; it developed a vibrant economy and became a multi-ethnic society.
 The Globalization and World Cities Research Network classifies Muscat as a Beta-level Global City.

-The Hajar Mountains dominate the view from Muscat.
-The city lies on the Arabian Sea, along the Gulf of Oman, near the strategically important Straits of Hormuz.
-Low-lying white buildings are a typical feature of its architecture.
-The city's port district of Muttrah, with its corniche and harbour, are at the north-eastern edge of the city.
-Muscat's economy is dominated by trade, petroleum, liquified natural gas and porting.

 Toponymy

 Ptolemy's Map of Arabia identifies the territories of Cryptus Portus and Moscha Portus.
 Scholars are divided in opinion on which of the two is related to the city of Muscat.
 Similarly, Arrianus references Omana and Moscha in Voyage of Nearchus.
 Interpretations of Arrianus' work by William Vincent and Jean Baptiste Bourguignon d'Anville conclude that Omana was a reference to Oman, while Moscha referred to Muscat.
 Similarly, other scholars identify Pliny the Elder's reference to Amithoscuta to be Muscat.

 The origin of the word Muscat is disputed.
-Some authors claim that the word has Arabic origins - from moscha, meaning an inflated hide or skin.
-Other authors claim that the name Muscat means anchorage or the place of "letting fall the anchor".
-Other derivations include muscat from Old Persian, meaning strong-scented, or from Arabic, meaning falling-place, or hidden.
-Cryptus Portus is synonymous with Oman ("hidden land").
-But "Ov-man" (Omman), and the old Sumerian name Magan (Maa-kan), means sea-people in Arabic.
+Some authors claim that the word has Arabic origins from moscha, meaning an 'inflated hide' or 'skin'.
+Other authors claim that the name Muscat means 'anchorage' or 'the place of "letting fall the anchor.
+Other derivations include muscat from Old Persian, meaning strong-scented, or from Arabic, meaning 'falling-place', or 'hidden'.
+Cryptus Portus is synonymous with Oman ('hidden land').
+But Ov-man (Omman), and the old Sumerian name Magan (Maa-kan), means 'sea-people' in Arabic.
 An inhabitant is a Muscatter, Muscatian, Muscatite or Muscatan.
 In 1793 AD the capital was transferred from Rustaq to Muscat.